 - optional: you can add oats, blueberries, seeds or nuts to the batter

-- In a large bowl, mash the bananas with a fork, leaving some texture.
+- Preheat the oven to 180C (350C).
+In a large bowl, mash the bananas with a fork, leaving some texture.

 - Add flour, sugar, baking powder, cinnamon, and salt.
 Stir well.